telerik/ajax-docs/controls/export-infrastructure.md

 From Q3 2012 we provide Image support when using the Export Infrastructure.
 You just need instantiate the ExportStructure class,and then insert the image in a cell of your choice inside the table.

-In the __InsertImage__ method you should pass the cell or range of cells where the image will be located andthe image path.
+In the **InsertImage** method you should pass the cell or range of cells where the image will be located and the image path.
 Both relative and absolute paths are supported.
-It is also possible to create a new Image object directly and thenadd it to the Images collection of the Table object.
+It is also possible to create a new Image object directly and then add it to the Images collection of the Table object.
 You can specify a third boolean argument, indicating whether the image should be auto-sized to fit the cell(s) which hold it.

 The method has the following overloads: